Badruzaman/programmingChallengeProject/README.md

 I have written app.py for building all Api, and the file service.py is for all required methods like generate file, counting objects and these type of job is done through helper.py file and config.py is for having the base url

 ## Views
+## I have deployed the project into my local IIS
 ![](/images/file_generate.PNG)

 ![](/images/file_download.PNG)